O mundo é a nossa casa

 And only then will it be possible to live in the world as in our home and to live our life as a Feast.”

-The good fortune of this second edition, according to the words of Júlio Moreira, led the authors – with the exception of António Sena da Silva, deceased in the meantime – to “take up the challenge, keeping the spirit of the original edition, to adapt part of the texts and some drawings so that they can be read by today’s children”.
+The good fortune of this second edition, according to the words of Júlio Moreira, led the authors – except for António Sena da Silva, deceased in the meantime – to “take up the challenge, keeping the spirit of the original edition, to adapt part of the texts and some drawings so that they can be read by today’s children”.

 In fact, in the 2009 edition the ideological charge that characterised the texts of the first two editions, perfectly understandable in the political context of the 1970s in Portugal, becomes much less evident.